mikevoets/dicom-pseudon/README.md

 [![Build Status](https://travis-ci.org/mikevoets/dicom-pseudon.svg?branch=master)](https://travis-ci.org/mikevoets/dicom-pseudon) [![Coverage Status](https://coveralls.io/repos/github/mikevoets/dicom-pseudon/badge.svg?branch=master)](https://coveralls.io/github/mikevoets/dicom-pseudon?branch=master) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE.md)

 This is a Python script for pseudonymization of DICOM files, and can be used from the command line.
-It takes a CSV file with variables and a source directory containing DICOM files, pseudonymizes them, and places them to the specified destination.
+It takes a CSV file with variables and a source directory containing DICOM files, along with a CSV white list with tags that should not be removed.
+The script then pseudonymizes the DICOM files in the source directory, and places them to the specified destination.

-The CSV file should contain variables in a specific order.
+The CSV file with the variables should contain variables in a specific order.
 It is assumed that each row has two numbers: the invitation number and serial number, on the 1st and 2nd place in each row, respectively.
 The invitation number will be matched with the value in the "(0008, 0050) Accession Number" tag in the corresponding DICOM file.
-Upon pseudonymization the value of the matching Accession Number will be replaced with the serial number from the CSV file.
+During pseudonymization the value of the matching Accession Number will be replaced with the serial number from the CSV file.

+The CSV file with the white list should contain a list of tags that should not be removed from the DICOM files.
+It is assumed this file has only one column for the tags, and that every row contains one unique tag.
+The tag group and tag element numbers should be separated by a comma.
+White-spaces and parenthesizes are ignored.
+Examples of accepted tags are "0020, 0062", "0020,0062", "(0020, 0062)", etc.

 ## Prerequisites